 The Art Gallery of New South Wales has a strong and ever-growing collection of time-based media artworks.
 Notable examples include works by Japanese collective teamLab, Australian duo Haines and Hinterding and a new acquisition by British contemporary artist Ed Atkins.
 Due to their reliance on technology, works such as these are vulnerable, with technological obsolescence an ongoing issue.
 To ensure they are preserved into the future, Gallery staff must consider numerous ethical, theoretical and technical conservation issues and challenges.

 An example of a time-based media work that presents significant conservation challenges is TV cello by artist Nam June Paik, which brings together music, performance, synthesised video and electronic feedback.
 In 1976 Paik and cellist Charlotte Moorman collaborated on a performance for the fifth Kaldor Public Art Project, which fused video art and performance art in the entrance court of the Gallery.
-The object played by Moorman was acquired by the Gallery in 2011 (a gift from the John Kaldor Family Collection) and is currently on display in the exhibition Making art public: 50 years of Kaldor Public Art Projects until 16 February 2020.
+The object played by Moorman was acquired by the Gallery in 2011 (a gift from the John Kaldor Family Collection).

 The artwork consists of three monochrome Cathode Ray Tube (CRT) televisions that sit in a transparent synthetic polymer resin (Perspex) sculpture with an attached cello bridge, tailpiece and strings.
 The sculpture rests on a large wooden plinth, which contains the electrical wires, power boards and media playback technology.